hzheng/1pass4all/README.rst

 Introduction
 ------------

-1pass4all is a bookmarklet to create passwords easily and securely.
+*1pass4all* is a bookmarklet to create passwords easily and securely.
+With the aid of it, a user can log on different websites with different passwords, while keeping only one master password (which is the ``1`` in ``1pass4all``) in mind.
+The best part is that one compromised passowrd will hardly impact other ones.
 Inspired by SuperGenPass, it offers some improvements as follows:

 - security: